 Education is a preparation for life and school is a space where we learn.
 We learn through example and by being freed to pursue our passions.
 Character is so important, founded on biblical revelation.

-It is my aim to develop sharp minds cultivated in an environment of love and respect.
+We hope to develop sharp minds cultivated in an environment of love and respect.
 I love to see young people engaging with their work and the needs of the world in a purposeful and responsible way.